 A full list of facts for the selected person is displayed in the facts list.
 The type of fact, the location and date are shown for individual facts.
 Shared facts display the name of the other person associated with the fact.
 You can filter the list and collapse sections containing each type of fact.
-Select a fact to edit it.
+Use the right-click options to add or remove a fact.

 Fig 2.
 The facts list.

-Details about the fact can be edited in the left hand panel.
+Select a fact to edit it.
+Details about the fact can be edited in the right-hand panel.